nchinling/jobs_board/PROGRESS.md

 - fix duplicate when 'add work experience' is created

 # 7 Jan
-- created user resume class
+- created user resume class (not working entirely)
 - created Django admin

+# 8 Jan
+- created user resume
+- stored in db
+- returned all resumes

 ## To do
 - debug json sent to python